ferzkopp/DeepRedAI/documentation/LMStudio-Setup.md

 ls -la /root/.lmstudio/hub
 ```

-This ensures that virtual model references (like those from OpenAI-compatible endpoints) are also stored on your large drive.
+This ensures that virtual model references (like those from OpenAI-compatible endpoints) are be stored on a large drive.

 ### Step 4: Verify the Configuration